 Usually, the advantage for the merchant can come from having a steady, reliable market in a certain place.
 This will reduce risk if you know you can reliably send shipments to the destination country.

-In ShipStation, you can manually apply DDP to individual orders or create an automation rule that will automatically do it for you.
+In ShipStation, you can enable DDP on all international orders by default in your international settings.
+Also, you can manually apply DDP to individual orders, or you can create an automation rule that will automatically do it for you.

 Shipping from the US to Canada